tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

   execution.
 They come into force in height H+1 (as opposed to the H+2 rule in next-block execution model).

-If the Application decides to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than a potentially modified transaction list.
-The Application may choose to perform immediate execution even in next-block execution mode, however same-block execution mode *requires* immediate execution.
+If the Application is configured to keep the next-block execution model, it will not provide any data in `ResponsePrepareProposal`, other than a potentially modified transaction list.
+The Application may nevertheless choose to perform immediate execution even in next-block execution mode, however same-block execution mode *requires* immediate execution.

-In the long term, the execution model will be set in a new boolean parameter *same_block* in `ConsensusParams`.
+The long term plan is for the execution model to be set in a new boolean parameter *same_block* in `ConsensusParams`.
 Once this parameter is introduced,  it **must not** be changed once the blockchain has started, unless the Application developers *really* know what they are doing.
 However, modifying `ConsensusParams` structure cannot be done lightly if we are to preserve blockchain compatibility.
 Therefore we need an interim solution until soft upgrades are specified and implemented in Tendermint.
 This somewhat *unsafe*